Skip to main content

 pii (PHI shapes)Patient identifiers, MRNs, DOB+name combinations leaking into logs / error messages / responsesPHI minimum necessary

-vulkro compliance --profile hipaa (Free) prints the same mapping with the exact 45 CFR Part 164 clause numbers your auditor wants cited.
-The Pro vulkro compliance-pack --framework hipaa adds a signed, audit-ready PDF.
+vulkro compliance --profile hipaa prints the same mapping with the exact 45 CFR Part 164 clause numbers your auditor wants cited, and vulkro compliance-pack --framework hipaa adds a signed, audit-ready PDF.
+The 14-day trial and the issued license both cover the full product, including the evidence packs.

 PHI detection across the stack you actually use